RyanYun0017/DataVisualizationProjects/README.md

 ## Open Questions

-To group different raws sharing the same brand name, I need to give a filter to the car's name.
-I think it will be a challenge for me.
+To finish the task for a multi-categories pie chart.
+I need to fix several problems.
+At first, I need to sort my dataset under different categories, then create menu through D3 module.
+I thing this could be the most difficult work in this project.